 One of the easiest ways to learn is by what other people in the industry are doing, and you can even see what keywords they’re bidding most on, what they’re ranking for and more.
 There are a lot of competitor keyword research tools out there, but here at Loud Mouth, we recommend SEMRush.

-Similar to organic keyword research, using a tool specifically for PPC will allow you to see a full list of keywords they’re targeting, what they’re paying per month, their ad position and even the searches they’re appearing in.
+Similar to organic keyword research, using a tool specifically for PPC will allow you to see a full list of search terms your competitor's ads are appearing for, what they’re paying per month, their ad positions and top-performing ad copies.
 When you’re viewing this information, consider those high-value keywords that you are going to benefit from.

 Google is also a great place to start when it comes to keywords, and once you have brainstormed your ideas, run it through Google starting with those broader keywords to the more specific ones.
 In doing this, you will be able to collect more potential keywords.
 When searching your keywords, here’s what you need to do: